Higher Derivative Supergravities in Diverse Dimensions: D=10

 \subsubsection{String theory amplitudes}

 Using supersymmetry and duality alone, the story unfortunately does not go much further for type II theory, and there are a large number of terms in the effective action even at the eight derivative level, let alone the higher derivative corrections to the supersymmetry transformation rules, that have not been determined as yet.
-Given the difficulties in an approach in which the superspace constraints are deformed to accommodate the higher derivative terms, and the obstacles in dealing with the RR sector in the beta function method, the most promising approach that remains to be the computation of sting theory amplitudes, and the construction of the effective action that produces them.
-The pioneering work along these lines was done long ago in \cite{Gross:1986mw} for the NS-NS sector of heterotic string theory, which constitutes a universal sector in all string theories.
-In what follows we shall summarize various results for the higher derivative corrections $\alpha'^3$ obtained so far from the computation of the various type string theory amplitudes at the tree and one-loop level.
+Given the difficulties in deforming the superspace constraints to accommodate the higher derivative terms, and the obstacles in dealing with the RR sector in the beta function method, the most promising approach that remains is the computation of sting theory amplitudes, and the construction of the effective action that produces them.
+The pioneering work along these lines was done long ago in \cite{Gross:1986mw} where 4-pt amplitudes in the NS-NS sector of heterotic string theory, which constitutes a universal sector in all string theories, were computed.
+In \cite{Stieberger:2009rr}, 5- and 6-pt graviton amplitudes were computed as well.
+In what follows we shall summarize various results for the higher derivative corrections at order $\alpha'^3$ obtained so far from the computation of the various string theory amplitudes at the tree and one-loop level.